Pranavv361/cs5293sp23-project0/README.md

 ## Author - Pranav Vichare
 ## Project - Norman Police Department Incident Summary
 **About:**  In this project, we access Norman Police Department Database online and download the files which contains summary of Incidents in the form of PDF file.
-We then extract the text from the pdf and ingest all the records in the database by creating a table which will store all 5 fields in the database - Data/Time, Incident No, Location, Nature, Incident ORI
+We then extract the text from the pdf and ingest all the records in the database by creating a table which will store all 5 fields in the database (Data/Time, Incident No, Location, Nature, Incident ORI)

 ```python
 import argparse